moby/moby/docs/reference/commandline/service_inspect.md

 Options:
   -f, --format string   Format the output using the given go template
       --help            Print usage
-  -p, --pretty          Print the information in a human friendly format.
+      --pretty          Print the information in a human friendly format.
 ```